0x1eef/bsdcontrol.rb/README.md

 end
 ```

-### Enable
+#### Enable

-The following example enables the mprotect feature for the emacs binary.
+The next example enables the mprotect feature for the emacs binary.
 When
 a feature is enabled for a given file, that setting takes precendence
 over the system default.
 The system default can be restored with
 [BSD::Control::Feature#sysdef!](http://0x1eef.github.io/x/bsdcontrol.rb/BSD/Control/Feature.html#sysdef!-instance_method):